etienne6/csci3230u_FinalProj/README.md

 TODO:

-- Make a tag into drop down.
-Logout functionality works. but need to make sure that this still works with dropw down.
-LOOK INTO THIS**
+- Add drop with logout functionality.
 - add a 404 page route, style it as well.
+- Time permitted: Style the create post page